 I consider myself a pretty stealthy airline travel finder.
 I know all the sites to find the best fares.
 I’ll give you all of my tips for traveling to Europe in a later post, and I’ll include all of my stealth ways.
 For now, it’s just important to point out because it ended up really changing our trip for the better!
 We were planning a getaway to Italy, but we flew into Paris because Norwegian had direct flights from Denver to Paris for only $150 a person!
 Seriously!
+See my full review of this flight here.

 The Best Time of Year to Visit Paris